-Replace the small gear wheel with an identical new one.
-In the picture the new small gear on the top of the pod can be seen meshed in its proper position with the clear gear teeth on the outer rim of the speedo case.
-The rotor of the stepping motor has been removed and is shown above the gears.
-When assembled properly the rotor fits in the smaller central hole.
+Replace the small gear wheel with an identical new one, paying attention to replace it with the appropriate 25 or 26 tooth gear.
+In this photo the new small gear on the top of the pod can be seen meshed in its proper position with the clear gear teeth on the outer rim of the speedo case.
+The rotor of the stepper motor has been removed and is shown above the gears.
+When assembled properly the rotor fits in the smaller central hole (indicated by red arrow).

-reassembly I suggest that you generally clean-up the stepping motor,
+reassembly I suggest that you generally clean-up the stepper motor,

-including removing the motor rotor (which merely pulls out of the
+including removing the rotor (which merely pulls out of the

 problem this could help to resolve it.

-Thoroughly ‘blow’ out the speedo from all angles with a compressed air line or an air can for, as said, the slightest minute piece of residue from the broken gear wheel teeth or other small bit of whatever can prevent the odometer cogs from turning.
+Thoroughly "blow" out the speedo from all angles with compressed air or an air can for, as said, the slightest minute piece of residue from the broken gear wheel teeth or other small bit of whatever can prevent the odometer cogs from turning.

-Before reassembling the stepping motor and screwing down the PCB on to the speedo align the ‘pod’ and the new gear wheel and inter-meshing gear teeth by inserting the rotor spindle and its attached gear wheel into temporary position as it would be after reassembly of the PCB.
+Before reassembling the stepper motor and screwing down the PCB on to the speedo, align the "pod" and the new gear wheel and inter-meshing gear teeth by inserting the rotor spindle and its attached gear wheel into temporary position, as it should be after reassembly of the PCB.
 Gently turn the rotor anti-clockwise to check that the odometer gearing and numbers are free and turn smoothly.

 Re-assembly of the speedo is now the reverse of the removal process.

-Once the faceplate is back on refitting the speedo needle is not difficult.
-In the case of the metal pin PCB version just push the central hub on level and downwards over the splines on the top of the needle spindle so that the needle rests at zero when the spindle mechanism is resting at its natural stop position.
+Once the faceplate is back on, refitting the speedo needle is not difficult.
+In the case of the metal pin PCB version, just push the central needle hub on level and downwards over the splines on the top of the needle spindle so that the needle rests at zero when the spindle mechanism is resting at its natural stop position.

-In the case of the older ‘glued’ needle found on some winged PCB’s wipe a minute amount of non-setting glue, or a fixative that will ‘break’ easily, on to just one little part of the side of the galvanometer spindle towards the top end (but not on the top) before you push the needle on to the spindle and set it to zero on the internal stop as above.
+In the case of the older ‘glued’ needle found on some winged PCBs, you may optionally wipe a minute amount of non-setting glue, or a fixative that will "break free" easily later if needed, on to just one little part of the side of the galvanometer spindle towards the top end (but not on the top) before you push the needle on to the spindle and set it to zero on the internal stop as above.
 The needle does in any case appear to secure itself to a degree to the spindle without any fixative.

-Make sure you only put only a minute amount of fixative on the spindle towards its top.
+If you use glue, make sure you only put only a minute amount on the spindle towards its top.
 Once assembled there is very little distance between the bottom of the hollow hub shaft and the top bearing of the galvanometer.
-At all costs you must avoid the slightest excess of any fixative ‘seeping’ down the spindle shaft into the top bearing and seizing it as you push the two parts together.
+At all costs you must avoid the slightest excess of any glue "seeping" down the spindle shaft into the top bearing and seizing it as you push the two parts together.

 I do not recommend the use of super glue (which will run easily), or anything that will permanently fix the needle to the spindle and hub as you may want to take it off again sometime in the future.

-If the needle is not quite right adjust it by turning it slightly to read zero when the spindle mechanism rests at its natural stop point of zero.
-This is easy to do as long as you remember to hold the hub not the speedo needle, or it will break.
+If the needle is not quite right at first, you may adjust it by turning it slightly to read zero when the spindle mechanism rests at its natural stop point of zero.
+This is easy to do as long as you remember to hold the hub, not the speedo needle, or it will break.

-Finally, before and after attaching the speedo unit to the white plastic backboard and before joining together the two halves of the cluster module and refitting the whole thing to the car; give the needle a couple of small gentle clockwise turns, by twisting it from the hub and letting it go; just to ensure that the needle spring returns the needle to rest spot on at zero, and that’s it – hopefully all will be working when you go for a test drive.
+Finally, before and after attaching the speedometer unit to the white plastic backboard and before joining together the two halves of the cluster module and refitting the whole thing to the car; give the needle a couple of small gentle clockwise turns, by twisting it from the hub and letting it go; just to ensure that the needle spring returns the needle to rest spot on at zero.
+That’s it – hopefully all will be working when you go for a test drive.